Fanngdai/CSE320/hw2/README.md

 to write your own as well as it can help to quickly test inputs to and outputs from functions in isolation.

-In the `tests/snarf_tests.c` file, there are six unit test examples.
+In the `tests/grades_tests.c` file, there are six unit test examples.
-You can run these with the `bin/snarf_tests` command.
-Each test is for a separate part of the program.
-For example, the first test case is for the `parse_url` function.
-Each test has one or more assertions to make sure that your code functions properly.
+You can run these with the `bin/grades_tests` command.
+Each test is (as much as is feasible) for a separate part of the program.
+For example, the first test case just tests the `readfile()` function.
+Each test has one or more assertions to make sure that the code functions properly.
 If there was a problem before an assertion, such as a SEGFAULT, the unit test will print the error to the screen and continue to run the rest of the tests.

-To obtain more information about each test run, you can use the verbose print option: `bin/snarf_tests --verbose=1`.
+To obtain more information about each test run, you can use the verbose print option: `bin/grades_tests --verbose=1`.

 You may write more of your own tests if you wish.
 Criterion documentation for writing your own tests can be found